dfelinto/image-swapper/README.md

 =============

 Addon for Blender to swap the image used in a texture in a way that you can animate it.
-This addon was originally developed for "Joana", a short project part of the Detail Library animation.
+This addon was originally developed for *Joana*, a short project part of the Detail Library animation.

 See some final shots of the project here: http://detaillibrarycommittee.org/2013/01/02/final-renders/